 How To Harvest Cilantro Without Killing The Plant

-4 Ways Of Harvesting Cilantro In Small Amounts
+4 Ways Of Harvesting Cilantro Plants In Small Amounts

-Harvesting cilantro in small batches is encouraged as it can make the plant grow more vigorously and entice healthy growth.
+We’ll discuss these methods in more detail in the following sections, but for now it’s good to know that experts encourage picking cilantro in small amounts as it can make the plant grow more vigorously and encourage healthy growth.

 Pick The Outer Parts

 The outer leaves of the cilantro plant are the parts we desire most due to their magnificent taste.
 The older leaves are somewhat bitter and not ideal for cooking.